 Certified by the Supreme Court of New Jersey as a Civil Trial Attorney

-Over the course of his legal career, Perry has tried numerous other cases to a successful conclusion and has litigated hundreds of cases running the gamut from business disputes to employment and partnership disputes to real estate and title disputes to contested estate disputes among heirs to landlord and homeowners association litigation to suits against governmental entities and a wide variety of legal matters faced by business and individual clients.
+Over the course of his legal career, Perry has litigated hundreds of cases running the gamut from business disputes, to employment and partnership disputes, to real estate and title disputes, to contested estate disputes among heirs, to landlord and homeowners association litigation, to suits against governmental entities, and a wide variety of legal matters faced by business and individual clients.

 Perry’s reported cases include Estate of Pursell v.
 Peterson, in which the Appellate Division of the Superior Court of New Jersey clarified the real estate contract attorney review process, and Brown v.
 Bordentown, in which the Appellate Division established the boundaries of legislative immunity for municipal officials.